forever9teen/alx-higher_level_programming/0x05-python-exceptions/README.md

-Write a function that prints x elements of a list.
+Write a function that prints an integer with {:d}.format().

-Prototype: def safe_print_list(my_list=[], x=0):
+Prototype: def safe_print_integer(value):

-my_list can contain any type (integer, string, etc.)
+value can be any type (integer, string, etc.)

-All elements must be printed on the same line followed by a new line.
+The integer should be printed followed by a new line

-x represents the number of elements to print

-x can be bigger than the length of my_list

-Returns the real number of elements printed
+Returns True if value has been correctly printed (it means the value is an integer)

+Otherwise, returns False

 You have to use try: / except:

+You have to use {:d}.format() to print as integer

 You are not allowed to import any module

-You are not allowed to use len()
+You are not allowed to use type()